Customize form Submit options

 The term Admins in the Notification Emails section is a bit tricky!
 Your recipient(s) CAN be any email address, even if NOT an admin user or constituent with a profile in your CMS.

 In some cases, you may want to send a notification to an admin only if the form has been filled out in a certain way.
 If so, add the recipient as normal, then click the Star icon next to their email address.
 This will allow you to set conditional rules, either date-based and/or field-based, to determine when to trigger a notification to that admin.
-For more information about setting up conditional rules, please refer to our article Create conditional form fields
+For more information about setting up conditional rules, please refer to our article Create conditional form fields.

-Notification Emails > Send to Submitter
+Configure Notification Emails > Send to Submitter

-• Choose a Reply-To address OR the email will be sent with a "noreply@xxxx" address in the From field.
+• Reply-To: Select a Reply-To address to receive replies from this confirmation, or the email will be sent with a "noreply@xxxx" address in the From field.

 Important Note